chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/function-application.md

 ```
 "(" expression expression* ")"
 ```
-The body of the procedure is evaluated in a new scope where the procedure's parameters are bound to the values passed as the evaluated arguments.
+The body of the procedure is evaluated in a new inner scope where the procedure's parameters are bound to the values passed as arguments.

 ## Examples
 ```scheme